 What to know about Cariuma

 For those unfamiliar with the buzzy shoe brand, the sneaker company puts sustainability and quality first—without the absurd price tag.
 It uses ethically-sourced, raw materials like bamboo, organic cotton, sugarcane and mamona oil to create its lineup of comfy sneaks.
-There are seven different styles to choose from for both women and men: OCA Low, OCA High, Salvas, Catiba Pro, The Valleley, IBI, and IBI Slip-On.
+There are several different styles to choose from for both women and men: OCA Low, OCA High, Salvas, Slip-On Skate Pro, Catiba Pro, Catiba Pro High, The Valleley, IBI, IBI Slip-On, IBI High, and collaborations.
 Below, we've reviewed several of the various styles (spoiler alert: You can't go wrong with style or comfort).

 We tried Cariuma shoes: These are our honest thoughts